- Get active

 Skiing is a way of life to the locals.
 There can be snow on the doorstep for up to six months each year, so children grow up as naturals on the mountain.
 With such reliable conditions and well-groomed runs, it’s no surprise they’ve won more gold medals at the Winter Olympics than any other nation.

 Then there’s cross-country (or Nordic) skiing – a chance to see the snowy landscapes from a different angle.
-Norway is also known for the wealth of other fun winter activities on offer – make time for dog sledding, snowmobiling, ice-rally driving and tobogganing.
+Norway is also known for the wealth of other fun winter activities on offer – make time for dog sledding, snowmobiling and ice-rally driving.

 Norway isn’t known for raucous après, but that doesn’t mean it can’t be found – Trysil and Hemsedal both have some great bars, with plenty of live music and dancing on the tables.
 Things in Geilo and Beitostølen tend to be a bit quieter, with cosy bars where you can relax with a drink and mix with the locals – but be warned, a few rounds can get pretty expensive.